Tumbledown Lake

 The large basin at the end of the hike provides ample camping spots surrounded by views of towering peaks.
 The lake is a convenient water source, but a little too shallow for fishing.

-If your planning on staying the night be prepared for intense winds and use proper bear safety.
+If you're planning on staying the night, be prepared for intense winds and use proper bear safety.

 Trail Connections